-In most countries, the Police have a love / hate relationship with their population.
+In most countries, the population have a love / hate relationship with their police.
 You can imagine my surprise, therefore, to find myself writing about how they appear to be adopting a customer first strategy in Switzerland!

 Let me explain.
 They have recently introduced many new-style speed radars in the villages around my home town in Switzerland.
 The elements are not that new per se, I know, but last week it suddenly hit me why they are so effective.
 They are customer centric.
 They have adopted a customer first strategy!
 And that’s why I want to share this story here.